 In this article I explore an oft discussed topic: mark to market accounting.
 I will not come down on either side of the debate.
 Rather, I will try to make sense of the implications and assumptions of mark to market accounting.
 But before we can explore the world of mark to market accounting, we must understand the economic significance of the data reported under accounting regimes in general.
 And in order to do that, we must have a practical concept of economic loss/gain.
-From here on, we simply write the term loss to signify both loss and gain, except where context indicates otherwise (philosophers, please relax, the meaning is clear).

 What Is Economic Loss?

 In my mind, the answer depends on who you ask and when.
 That is, every economic endeavor involves multiple parties with different rights and obligations that vary over time, and so any meaningful concept of loss should consider both who incurs “loss” and when.
 As usual, we will proceed by way of example.

 Assume that Tony (T) has had a life long passion for the manufacturing of shoes.
 He decides to raise money from investors to open up a factory that will manufacture a new line of shoes, “Tony’s Shoes.”
 The investors contribute a total of $100 to T’s endeavor through debt.
 Assume that T bought manufacturing equipment from M for $70 and that T’s debt to the investors is secured by the factory equipment.
 After 6 months, it becomes clear that the market is not ready for T’s postmodern shoe design, and so T’s factory generates no income whatsoever.
 As a result, T commits suicide.
 T leaves only $15 and title to the manufacturing equipment in his estate, having set his entire inventory on fire in a rage prior to his suicide.
 The investors successfully obtain title to the machinery and claim the remaining $15.
 Because the machinery has been used for 6 months, they are only able to recover $30 for it in an auction.